liuchengxu/vim-clap/README.md

 ##### Python dynamic module

-**If you don't have `+python`, you can safely skip this section, it's totally fine, vim-clap can still work very well with only `maple` binary installed.**
+If you don't have `+python`, you can safely skip this section, it's totally fine, vim-clap can still work very well with only `maple` binary installed.
+This Python dynamic module is mainly for saving the async job when the data set is small.

 [Python dynamic module](https://github.com/liuchengxu/vim-clap#python-dynamic-module) needs to be compiled using Rust nightly, ensure you have installed it if you want to run the helper function successfully: